We are switching off article comments on this website. Read about the upcoming changes to Atlassian Documentation.

 Downloads (PDF, HTML & XML formats)

 JIRA Knowledge Base

-Documentation for JIRA 6.3 EAP developer (EAP) releases only.
+Documentation for JIRA 6.4 (This documentation includes the project navigation sidebar).
 Not using this?
 See below:

 Regarding the REST api changes: I'm glad to see methods for manipulating role membership on Jira projects.
 One thing I don't see, however, is the ability to query whether a given user has a given role on a specific project.
 It would be very useful to find out if a user has a particular role membership without having to attempt to add or delete the user from the role.